Zurich Auto Warranty: Pros and Cons

 - Through the live chat option on the website

 Zurich has been in the industry for more than a century and has been providing services for vehicles since then.
-Keeping everything in mind, Zurich is not our top pick for extended auto warranty, as some other companies provide better coverage, competitive prices, and more.
+Keeping everything in mind, Zurich is not our top pick for an extended auto warranty, as some other companies provide better coverage, more competitive prices, and more.

-If you want to compare and see for yourself, you can check our full list of the best auto warranty companies on the market.
+If you want to compare and see for yourself, you can check out our full list of the best auto warranty companies on the market.

 Yes, with Zurich, you can transfer your warranty to a new owner.

 You can find our VIN in any of these places: On the vehicle’s registration card, a sticker inside the driver side door, the driver’s side dashboard of your car, the title to your vehicle, or your insurance card.

 The company does not mention anything about the cancellation.
 However, since the payment is done monthly, you should be able to cancel any time.